 Stella Maris, Our Lady Star of the Sea

 ‘Stella Maris’ is the name by which many seafarers also know the Apostleship of the Sea.
 This is because ‘Stella Maris, Star of the Sea’, is an ancient title for Mary, the Mother of God, traditionally used by seafarers and others associated with the sea.
 Just as seafarers have traditionally depended on the stars for navigation, so they trust in the protection and guidance of Our Lady.
 Stella Maris is the patron of the Apostleship of the Sea.
 AoS commemorates the feast of Our Lady Star of the Sea with special Masses for seafarers in the month of September.
 (Details of dates, times and venues of this year's Masses can be found here).
-Scroll down to see how this year's Masses were celebrated.
+Scroll down to see how last year's Masses were celebrated.

 Mass was concelebrated by Fr Andrew Cole and Fr Colum Kelly.
 AoS Immingham and Grimsby Port Chaplains Steven Willows and Bryony Watson, and ship visitors Tony Collins, Aileen Heald, Deacon Richard Jones, Joanna Perry, Savino Romagnuolo, Anne Marie Smith and Theresa Watson were commissioned at Mass.
 See the story here.

 Mass was celebrated by Bishop Stephen Robson, AoS Bishop Promoter for Scotland, who was assisted by priests from St Mary's Cathedral.
 AoS ship visitor Pam Millar was commissioned at Mass.
 Story here.

 Arundel & Brighton

 Three AoS ship visitors, Patrick Byrne, Michael Cranfield and Allan Veness were commissioned by Monsignor Richard B Madders who celebrated Mass.
 Read more about the Mass here.